 Some contractors who have not been fully educated on the signs of heave can easily misread the cracks in your home and suggest the wrong solution.

 The problem?
 While heave is the opposite of foundation settlement, the symptoms are often similar.
 To an untrained eye, it may appear that the exterior walls are going down — when what's really happening is that the basement slab is being pushed up near the center of the house.

 To apply the right solution to a foundation problem, make sure you're getting the right diagnosis.

 Start by having an experienced foundation repair specialist inspect your foundation issue and identify what is causing your problem.
 Once the problem is identified, a customized solution can be proposed to repair the damage and address the cause of the issue.

-At Arizona Foundation Solutions, we have the tools and training available to fix foundations and slabs that are experience problems with upheaval.
+At Arizona Foundation Solutions, we have the tools and training available to fix foundations and slabs that are experiencing problems with upheaval.

 We developed the MoistureLevel Smart Foundation System to alleviate expansive soil problems beneath concrete slab foundations.
 This foundation repair technique borrows from reliable radon mitigation technology, using a fan and plastic pipe to create air movement and suction on the under-slab soil.
 Introducing outside air to the damp soil causes evaporation to take place, making it possible to reduce soil moisture content and (as a result) damaging soil expansion.

-We proudly serve Glendale, Scottsdale, Mesa, Phoenix, surrounding areas such as Chandler, Tempe, Peoria, Gilbert, Flagstaff, Prescott, Show Low, Payson and nearby.
+We proudly serve Glendale, Mesa, Phoenix, surrounding areas such as Scottsdale, Chandler, Sedona, Payson, Flagstaff, Peoria, Prescott, Show Low, Cottonwood and nearby.